Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Results

-Gold atomic contacts formed in break junction experiments exhibit distinct quantum transport features such as conductance quantization and ballistic transport\cite{yu2016atomic}.
-During electrode separation, the conductance evolution reveals characteristic plateaus, reflecting the formation of atomic-scale contact configurations\cite{rego2003role}.
-Understanding these quantum transport features requires statistical analysis over thousands of breaking events, making theoretical reproduction of conductance histograms at the first-principles level computationally challenging.
+\textbf{A. Metallic contacts} Gold atomic contacts formed in break junction experiments (shown in Fig.~\ref{fig:Au_bj}(a)) exhibit distinct quantum transport features including conductance quantization and ballistic transport\cite{yu2016atomic}.
+As electrodes separate, the conductance evolves through characteristic plateaus, corresponding to specific atomic-scale contact configurations\cite{rego2003role}.
+It requires over thousands of breaking events to understand these quantum transport features through statistical analysis, making theoretical reproduction of conductance histograms at the first-principles level computationally challenging.

-To simulate quantum transport through gold contacts, we construct a junction model consisting of a central scattering region connected to two semi-infinite electrodes, as shown in the top panel of Fig.~\ref{fig:Au_bj}(a).
-The scattering region contains 304 gold atoms arranged along the [100] direction, with two bulk-like sections (100 atoms each in $5\times 5 \times 4$ supercells) serving as electrode extensions.
-To simulate the break junction formation, we performed molecular dynamics simulations using the DeePMD potential\cite{andolina2021robust} at 150K in the NVT ensemble, with the simulation box being the scattering region under periodic boundary conditions.
-During elongation, the electrode sections maintain their bulk structure while moving in opposite directions, with stretching speeds ranging from 0.2 to 5.0 m/s.
-The structural evolution exhibits characteristic bipyramidal shapes consistent with experimental high-resolution transmission electron microscopy observations of gold contacts under stretching \cite{Lagos_2010}.
+To simulate quantum transport through gold contacts, we construct a junction containing 304 gold atoms arranged along the [100] direction, with two bulk-like electrode extensions (100 atoms each in $5\times 5 \times 4$ supercells) shown as the scattering region in Fig.~\ref{fig:SR_PBC}.
+Break junctions experiments were simulated through molecular dynamics simulations at 150K using the machine learning potential~\cite{andolina2021robust} implemented in DeePMD~\cite{zhangDeep2018}, with the simulation box being the scattering region under periodic boundary conditions.
+During elongation, the electrode sections are fixed as bulk structure and move in opposite directions at speeds ranging from 0.2 to 5.0 m/s on each side.
+The resulting structures exhibit characteristic bipyramidal shapes consistent with experimental high-resolution transmission electron microscopy (TEM) observations~\cite{Lagos_2010}.

-For constructing the DeePTB model for gold contacts, we randomly sampled 122 configurations from 4 independent trajectories at $v=5$ m/s and calculated their electronic Hamiltonians and overlaps using DFT-NEGF with PBE functional and SZP basis in TranSIESTA.
-The model's cutoff radius for the local environment of gold atom $r_{cut}^{\text{Au}}$ was set to 7.4\AA~to match the maximum radius of gold atomic orbitals in DFT calculations.
-Although the training configurations only include the scattering region, periodic boundary conditions ensure that atoms near the simulation box edges experience a bulk-like environment within the cutoff radius as shown in the lower panel of Fig.~\ref{fig:Au_bj}(a), crucial for accurate self-energy calculations in the NEGF framework.
-Details of data preparation and model training are provided in the supplementary materials (SM).